-*LYRICA works for some diabetic nerve pain patients.
+*LYRICA reduces diabetic nerve pain for some patients.

 Individual results may vary.

 Maria lives in New Jersey, where she works in healthcare.
 She loves socializing with her friends, dancing and sewing.
 Play the video to learn more about Maria and how LYRICA has helped her treat her diabetic nerve pain.